indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 resolved in version _2.6.0_.

 After the upgrade of Log4J version to _2.6.2_, there was no change in the behavior of the Zuul service.
-As the simulation of _java.lang.OutOfMemoryError_ wasn't feasible, the exeption behavior was mimicked in the IntelliJ debug mode by throwing a _java.lang.NullPointerException_.
+As the simulation of _java.lang.OutOfMemoryError_ wasn't feasible, the exception behavior was mimicked in the IntelliJ debug mode by throwing a _java.lang.NullPointerException_.
 The null pointer exception didn't have any implications on both versions of Log4J.
 Any further consideration of **upgrading the Log4J library was dropped.**